ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * The consumer can start the exchange at any time.
 * The consumer can stop the exchange at any time.
-* The consumer can determine when the producer has finished the events sending.
+* The consumer can determine when the producer has finished sending the events.
 * The latency is lower than in synchronous _pull_ models because the producer sends events to the consumer as soon as they become available.
 * The consumer can uniformly handle the stream of events of the three types (data, error, completion).
 * Handling event streams with chained methods can be easier than handling them with nested event handlers.